-From Table 4, ME-MR shows that the SL effect is significant and positive at 10% level, indicating the presence of beer tax competition.
-In contrast, none of the remaining four estimates reveals this, highlighting the limitations of QML estimation, which ignores the effect of estimating the fixed effects; GU-based estimation, which ignores spatial effects from those spatial units in their missing periods; and imputation-based estimation, which fails to account for spatial dependence during imputation.
-Interestingly, although the beer tax rates data only have one missing response, ignoring the spatial effects from this observation either through ME-GU or ME-IMR completely changes the conclusion on tax competition.
-All estimates show that the SE effect is negative but insignificant, consistent with findings by Egger et al. (2005).
+From Table 4, ME-MR shows that the SL effect is significant and positive at 10% level, estimates reveals this, highlighting the limitations of QML, GU-based and imputation-based methods.
+QML method ignores the effect of estimating fixed effects; GU method ignores the spatial effects of the units with missing responses; and imputation methods do not account for spatial dependence during imputation.
+Interestingly, although the beer tax rates data have only one missing response, ignoring the spatial effects from this observation either through ME-GU or ME-IMR completely changes the conclusion on tax competition.
+All estimates show that the SE effect is negative but insignificant, consistent with findings of Egger et al. (2005).
 However, our proposed methods are able to tell that the SE effect is insignificant.
 Furthermore, the three MRSC-based estimates reveal that the serial correlation is positive and significant, suggesting the presence of path dependence in state beer tax rate decisions.
 ME-MRSC successfully identifies significant tax competition at 5% level, whereas QMLE-MRSC does not.
 After imputing the single missing response, ME-IMRSC shows the SL effect becomes less significant compared to ME-MRSC.

-From Table 5, ME-IMR, QMLE-MR and ME-MR all provide significant evidence for a positive SL effect, indicating the existence of the gasoline tax competition.
+From Table 5, ME-IMR, QMLE-MR and ME-MR all provide significant evidence for a positive SL effect, indicating the existence of gasoline tax competition.
 However, this effect is not captured by GU-based estimates.
 Both QMLE-MR and ME-IMR appear to underestimate the competition effects compared to the proposed ME-MR. The underestimation by QMLE-MR may result from the incidental parameters problem, while that by ME-IMR may stem from neglecting the spatial dependence during imputation.
 Most estimates of the SE coefficient show insignificant SE effect.
 Furthermore, ME-IMRSC of the SL parameter is smaller than the proposed ME-MRSC, again showing an underestimation of competition effects.
 The QMLE-MRSC shows the SL effect is insignificant, and thus fails to capture the competition effects.
 Lastly, all estimates show serial correlation is significant and positive, further supporting the presence of path dependence in tax-setting decisions.